Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Proposed Method

 \subsection{Inference}

-While the frame classification subnetwork (Section \ref{sec:classificationmodule}) always generates the frame-wise probabilities $Y \in \mathbb{R}^{T \times N}$, the number of segments generated by the segment generation subnetwork (Section~\ref{sec:segmentmodule}) varies during inference.
-To obtain $S$, we start with the start symbol and the decoder generates new segments until the special end symbol $\hat{a}_{end}$ is predicted.
-The estimated relative segment lengths are then converted into absolute lengths using~\eqref{eq:length_normalize}.
-For simplicity, we use $L$ to denote the absolute lengths of the segments.
+As discussed at the beginning of Section~\ref{sec:proposed}, we can either use the frame classification branch, which predicts the framewise class probabilities $Y$, or the segment generation branch, which predicts the segments $S$.
+In the later case, we start with the start symbol ${a}_{start}$ and the decoder generates new segments until the special end symbol ${a}_{end}$ is predicted as illustrated in Figure~\ref{fig:segment_gen}.
+The estimated relative log segment lengths are then converted into absolute lengths as described in Section \ref{sec:loc}.
+The two approaches for inference are denoted by MuCon-Y and MuCon-S, respectively.

-Since we obtain two redundant representations $Y$ and $S$ from the two heads of our network during inference, we can fuse them to obtain a single result for the input video features $X$.
-To this end, we keep the inferred transcript $A$, but adapt the lengths of the segments $L$ using $Y$:
+However, as it is shown in Figure~\ref{fig:speed_accuracy}, we achieve the highest accuracy at a small increase in inference time if we use the predictions of both branches.
+We denote this approach by MuCon-full.
+For simplicity, we use $L$ instead of $L'$ to denote the estimated absolute lengths of the segments in this section.
+In order to fuse both predictions, we keep the inferred transcript $A$, but reestimate the lengths of the segments $L$ using $Y$:

-Similar to~\cite{richard16,richard2018nnviterbi}, we can factorize the term $p(\Tilde{L} | Y, S)$ yielding
+Similar to~\cite{richard16,richard2018nnviterbi}, we can factorize the term $p(\Tilde{L} | Y, A, L)$ yielding

-The first term uses the softmax as in~\eqref{eq:mucon} to convert $Y$ into probabilities.
-Depending on $\Tilde{L}$ the segment number changes for a frame $t$ and it is denoted by $\alpha(t, L)$.
-The second term penalizes deviations from the estimated absolute segment lengths using a Poisson distribution with mean $\ell_m$:

-The best possible lengths according to~\eqref{eq:smoothing:rewrite} is then obtained by dynamic programming \cite{richard2018nnviterbi}.
-Although we are using dynamic programming at inference time, we want to emphasize that we only perform dynamic programming using the single predicted transcript.
-Other methods like \cite{CDFL,richard2018nnviterbi} have to perform the dynamic programming for every transcript observed during training.
+where $P_{\ell_m}(\Tilde{\ell}_m)$ denotes a Poisson distribution with expected mean $\ell_m$, which corresponds to the absolute segment length that has been estimated by the segment generation branch.
+Depending on $\Tilde{L}$, the segment number changes for a frame $t$ and it is denoted by $\alpha(t, L)$.
+Although $L^*$ is obtained by dynamic programming as described in \cite{richard2018nnviterbi}, we do not need to optimize over all possible transcripts as in \cite{CDFL,richard2018nnviterbi}.
+While \cite{CDFL,richard2018nnviterbi} align each transcript of the training set to the test video and take the training transcript that best aligns to the test video, our approach infers the transcript $A$ directly from the test video and only aligns $A$ to the test video.
+MuCon-full is therefore still much faster than \cite{CDFL,richard2018nnviterbi} as shown in Figure~\ref{fig:speed_accuracy}.